aamir786khan22/sidcup-family-gulf-clone/README.md

-this is the clone website which can   developed by me  the help of html, css ,js
+this is the clone website which can   developed by me with the help of html, css ,js